pssatheesh/Consoleapplication/src/main/java/com/satheesh/librarymanagement/Readme.md

 ## Library Management

+### Overview
+Developed a Console application for Library to stores and manage the books.
+Also created the Users to access the book and manage the details.
+To store the data of the library using JSON file.

+### Future Enhancement
+In future, I will develop directly the user to access the book without the help of admin.

-Type of Application: B2C
+- Type of Application: B2C
-Target Audience: Admin/customer
+- Target Audience: Admin/customer
-Development Time: 3 days
+- Development Time: 3 days
-Tech stack: Using Java Programming language and Ecilipse IDE
+- Tech stack: Using Java Programming language and Ecilipse IDE

-Features:
+### Features:
 ### Admin:
 - Library setup
 - Admin user Login